-Andrew P. Bolson is an attorney with Meyerson, Fox, Mancinelli & Conte, P.A.
+Andrew P. Bolson is a Partner with Meyerson, Fox, Mancinelli & Conte, P.A.
 Andrew’s practice focuses on litigation, including breach of contract disputes, employment actions, claims for invasion of privacy, and estate contests.

 Andrew also represents small business, nonprofits and entrepreneurs with various corporate matters and maintains a real estate practice where he represents residential and commercial buyers and sellers.
 Furthermore, Andrew prepares basic wills, powers of attorney and living wills for clients.
 Having received several judicial appointments, Andrew has also served as Court Appointed Attorney on various guardianship actions.

 In 2012, Andrew was certified as a Certified Information Privacy Professional/United States (CIPP/US) by the International Association of Privacy Professionals.
 Andrew has authored several articles on privacy law, examining issues ranging from the New Jersey Data Breach Notification Act to the problems of Section 230 of the Communications Decency Act.

 Andrew received his undergraduate degree from the George Washington University in 2005 and his Juris Doctorate from Rutgers School of law-Newark in 2010.
 While in law school, Andrew was selected to be a member of the Rutgers Law Review and he served in his final year as one of the Journal’s managing editors.
 In 2009, Andrew was awarded the prestigious Henry J. Raimondo Fellowship by the Eagleton Institute of Politics.
 As part of the Fellowship, Andrew worked in a semester at the New Jersey Senate Majority Office.